wagov/wasocshared/docs/onboarding/sentinel-guidance.md

 Ensuring that integrations include **severity**, **classification** and **mitre tactic / technique** attributes helps the WASOC triage and prioritise incidents.
 Additionally incidents with similar subjects or identifiers should be grouped if possible (a good rule of thumb is if something is triggering more than 4 times a day it should be grouped into hourly or larger aggregated incidents).

-## 5. Performance and cost optimisation
+## 5. Optimise security operations

 The [Microsoft SOC Optimisations page](https://learn.microsoft.com/en-us/azure/sentinel/soc-optimization/soc-optimization-access?tabs=azure-portal#access-the-soc-optimization-page) aims to empower security teams by providing invaluable insights into your Microsoft Sentinel environment and offering recommendations to enhance cost efficiency, operational effectiveness, and overall management overview.
 The WASOC also offers an addtional cost reduction service through the [dedicated cluster initative](https://soc.cyber.wa.gov.au//onboarding/#24-dedicated-cluster).